 In addition to meeting the University's overall requirements for academic progression, students enrolled in these program(s) must satisfactorily complete this course in order to progress in their program.

-Professional Task: Practice
+Professional Task: Professional Practice Placement *

 Viva Voce: Case Study Viva

 * This assessment has a compulsory requirement.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

 - Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Students are required to attend the compulsory post placement debriefing session in week 14